If you are registering through a paywall to get access to premium content – please look at the end-user terms.

 Applicable laws require that some of the information or communications we send to you should be in writing.
 When using our site, you accept that communication with us will be mainly electronic.
-We will contact you by e-mail or provide you with information by posting notices on our website.
+We will contact you by e-mail to provide you with information.
 For contractual purposes, you agree to this electronic means of communication and you acknowledge that all contracts, notices, information and other communications that we provide to you electronically comply with any legal requirement that such communications be in writing.

-All notices given by you to us must be given to InPlayer at email@example.com or to their dedicated Account Manager.
-We may give notice to you at via e-mail.
-Notice will be deemed received and properly served immediately when posted on our website or 24 hours after an e-mail is sent.
+All notices given by you to us must be given to InPlayer at email@example.com or to your dedicated Account Manager.
+We may give notice to you via e-mail.
+Notice will be deemed received and properly served immediately or 24 hours after an e-mail is sent.
 In proving the service of any notice, it will be sufficient to prove, in the case of an e-mail, that such e-mail was sent to the specified e-mail address of the addressee.

 14. Transfer of Rights and Obligations

 14.1 The Agreement between you and us is binding on you and us and on our respective successors and assignees.

 14.2 You may not transfer, assign, charge or otherwise dispose of a Contract, or any of your rights or obligations arising under it, without our prior written consent.

 14.3 We may transfer, assign, charge, sub-contract or otherwise dispose of a Contract, or any of our rights or obligations arising under it, at any time during the term of the Contract.

 15.1 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under a Contract that is caused by events outside our reasonable control (Force Majeure Event).